jasonboru/Bamazon/README.md

 In this activity, I created an Amazon-like storefront with the MySQL methods I've learned in the last week.
 The app takes in orders from customers and depletes stock from the store's inventory.
 As a bonus task, I programed the app to track product sales across the store's departments and then provides a summary of the highest-grossing departments in the store.

-Make sure you save and require the MySQL and Prompt npm packages in your homework files--your app will need them for data input and storage.

-### Submission Guide

-Make sure you use the normal GitHub and Heroku process.
-This time, though, you need to include screenshots and/or a video showing us that you got the app working with no bugs.
-You can include these screenshots or a link to a video in a `README.md` file.

-If you haven't written a markdown file yet, [click here for a rundown](https://guides.github.com/features/mastering-markdown/), or just take a look at the raw file of these instructions.

 ## Installation Instructions

 1. Fork this repo and clone the forked repo to your computer.
-2. Run `npm install`, this will install the npm dependencies from the package,json file.
+2. Run `npm install`, this will install the npm dependencies from the package.json file.
 3. Install mysql on your machine, if necessary -> https://www.mysql.com/
 4. Set up your own localhost connection.
 In each of the `.js` files in this repo, update the connection settings as follows: